GitHub-TC/EmpyrionChatAutoTranslate/README.md

 /trans set de
 /trans set it

-Messages from these players will then be translated and displayed to everyone else.
+Messages from these players will then be translated for everyone else and displayed in the upper right corner of the info box.
 Chat messages from others
+This player will be displayed in his language in the info box at the top right.

 #### How to control the MOD?